 I have friends now!
 Well, in Spain that is.
 I still have no friends in the States...
 Just kidding!
 But seriously.
 I struck up a conversation with a girl in a museum a few weeks ago and she was a fellow traveler who was in Madrid for a few days.
 She was from Germany and studied history at university so wandering around Sol with her was great!
 She knew all these interesting and random facts about the old buildings and cathedrals.
 Spain is so full of history!
 She invited me to come out with her and a few girls she had met at her hostel that night and we had a great time.
 Two of the other girls were also from Germany and leaving the next day but one of the girls I met, named Helene, is staying in Madrid for three months!
 We all had a blast eating tapas and drinking sangria and Helene and I have hung out a few more times and are planning a trip to Lisbon, Portugal this weekend.
 I'm SO psyched.
 It has also felt really nice to talk with and connect with people.

 One of my biggest challenges here is not the homesickness, or the loneliness, although they are both difficult.
 My biggest battle has had to do with the language barrier.
 The language barrier has kept me from being able to express what I'm thinking or want to say.
 The worst part though, is not feeling like myself because of it.
 When I'm listening to a conversation, I can't interject with my opinions or make a funny comment; when I meet someone new, I can't compliment them on their purse or scarf to strike up a conversation.
 It's making me a much better listener, but it's hard to be away from everything I know and not even have the comfort of my own self.
 But I'm also having a chance to learn and grow from this feeling.
 I was talking to my mom about it and she was saying that very often, we define ourselves based on the people around us.
 And especially being the social butterfly that I am, I tend to do this.
-I am getting an opportunity that most people never get: to define myself away from
+I am getting an opportunity that most people never get: to define myself away from everyone and everything that is familiar to me.
+To define who I am, who I want to be, completely on my own.
+And as scary or discomforting as it may be, it is such an incredible chance to really be my own person.
+Many people share that they have learned more about themselves while traveling than they ever did at home, and I think this is why.
+Just like all the challenges I face here, I'm taking this one with an open mind and an open heart, ready to be pleasantly surprised.

 "The Metro Rocks My Socks" or "My Imagination Runs Rampant"